 Into the virtually empty gym comes one of the trainers.
 Not one of the trainers I’ve had that much to do with but I’d seen her around.
 You know, the friendly nod as we come and go.
 So, I kicked into another running interval, and she walks past and stops as if to say something.
 I smile through deep breaths.
 Niceties continued, you know?

-Oh, look at you… Running!
+Oh, look at you, running!
+She says.

+While on the outside, I just gave her a look designed to say ‘ARE YOU KIDDING ME, LADY?’ and kept on running.
 In some ways, I’m thankful I didn’t have the breath to say all the things running through my head.
-Mostly I wanted to say, you work in a GYM, surely you know by now that people come in all shapes and sizes and that shape or size doesn’t always determine ability.
-Shame on you lady.
+Mostly I wanted to say; you work in a GYM, surely you know that people come in all shapes and sizes and that shape or size doesn’t always determine ability.

 After all my lanky, skinny cousin can squat weights like no one’s business, my sister does sit-ups like there’s no tomorrow.
 And my rather large, sometimes chubby brother runs up to 10km a couple of times a week.
 Different bodies, different abilities and none of them would fit the ‘ideal’ fit person body type.